guillermo-carrasco/guillermo-carrasco.github.com/_drafts/2015-09-26-migrating-from-wordpress.md

 have your own domain name, and you kept the permalink structure on the migration, everything should work.
 If you don't have your own domain name... well, good luck!

+Porting of comments worked super smoothly for me.

 ### Google analytics
 One of the things that made me hesitate more about migrating was WordPress stats page.
 The stats page in WordPress is so nice and gives you a very nice report on